paperclip-ui/legacy-paperclip/packages/paperclip-website/docs/guide-migrating-to-paperclip.md

 ###  Migrating from CSS

-All you really need to do here is copy & paste CSS into a Paperclip file.
+All you need to do is copy & paste CSS into a Paperclip file.
 Here's an example:

 ```css
 .container {